BlendedSiteGenerator/Blended/README.md

 # Blended
 Static Site Generation Using HTML and Python.
 Blended is a command line tool that helps you easily create HTML websites by mimicing the templating system used by PHP and WordPress.
-Blended supports interactive (on file change) building as well as a standatrd build command.
-Websites created using Blended are easy to manage ande deploy.
+Blended is able to build from HTML, Markdown, and Plain Text (txt) source files at the same time.
+Blended also supports interactive (on file change) building as well as a standard build command.
+Websites created using Blended are easy to manage and deploy.

 ## Installing